Helediron/dualuniverse/MyDU-ServerCustomization/README.md

 Improved **scripts/up.sh** script.
 It waits and checks each container they really have started by trying to connect a port in each container.
 Starting order is also slightly changed to minimize container panics.

+## Script: admin-seed-markets.sh

+Simple script to upload and seed new market orders from data/market_orders .
+Place it into ./scripts folder and start in MyDU top folder.

 ## Script: FixBlueprints.ps1

 Updates blueprint files and changes CreatorId to 2 (Aphelia) and all playerId's to 0.